 Fairbanks has many resources for people suffering from addiction to alcohol and drugs.
 But when you’re trying to stay away from the dangers, deciding on the most effective treatment option can seem overwhelming.
-Your treatment program needs will largely depend on what kind of substance you are addicted to, your history with addiction, your current situation, etc. Here’s a rundown of what Fairbanks, Alaska rehabilitation centers offer:
+Your treatment program needs will largely depend on what kind of substance you are addicted to, your history with addiction, your current situation and other factors.

 Residential Treatment Programs

 In a residential treatment program, a medically trained staff of doctors and nurses care for patients around the clock.
-For drug and alcohol users, a medical detox can be part of the program.
-Especially for those who use opiates like heroin or pain pills.
+For people who struggle with drugs and alcohol, a medical detox can be part of the program.

 Partial Hospitalization Programs

 A partial hospitalization program is one step down from a residential inpatient treatment program.
-Patients in these programs have housing and access to medical professionals but only for 4 to 6 hours a day, depending on the program.
+Patients in these programs have housing and access to medical professionals during the day, depending on the program.

 Outpatient Treatment Programs